megabug/gallagher-research/formats/card-specific/mifare-classic.md

-# Mifare Classic
+# MIFARE Classic

 ## About

-The first of the Mifare card range supported by the Gallagher system was the [Mifare Classic](https://www.nxp.com/products/rfid-nfc/mifare-hf/mifare-classic:MC_41863).
+The first of the MIFARE card range supported by the Gallagher system was the [MIFARE Classic](https://www.nxp.com/products/rfid-nfc/mifare-hf/mifare-classic:MC_41863).

 ## Sectors

-The cards will have a valid [Mifare Application Directory](https://www.nxp.com/docs/en/application-note/AN10787.pdf).
+The cards will have a valid [MIFARE Application Directory](https://www.nxp.com/docs/en/application-note/AN10787.pdf).
 The following application IDs are used by the Gallagher system:

 * `0x4811`: [Card Application Directory](../cad.md) (CAD) sector
 * `0x4812`: Site-specific card data sector (see below).